thurloat/thurloat.github.com/posts/2012-12-13-backbone-listening-helps-memory.rst

   events and callbacks to unbind them later on.
-- ``stopListening(object, events, callback)``: Calling it by yourself with the original object, events and callback will remove it from the registry, and it gets called for you during **remove** to unbind the events with no arguments to unbind all events for the view.
+- ``stopListening(object, events, callback)``: Calling it by yourself with the original object, events and callback will remove it from the registry, and it gets called for you during **remove** with no arguments to unbind all events for the view.

 This is big news for folks developing single page applications.
 Especially where you are building up and tearing down many views without page reloads.
-If you're not careful about managing object event listeners, you end up with lots of detached objects that will never get garbage collected.
-The outcome is that your application continues to grow in memory usage as time goes on performance degrades rapidly.
+If you're not careful about managing object event listeners, you end up with many detached objects that will never get garbage collected.
+The outcome is that your application continues to grow in memory usage, and performance degrades rapidly as time goes on.

 Taking it Further
 -----------------